If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 The best ways to get past the finger pain are to:

-- Take your guitar to a music repair shop and ask them to “setup” your guitar.
-This typically includes lowering the action (reducing the distance between the neck and strings)
+- Take your guitar to a music repair shop or luthier and ask them to “set up” your guitar.
+This typically includes lowering the action (reducing the distance between the neck and strings).

 - gradually increase your time practicing over a long period of time.